 But this is a very subjective experience.
-Some women might find it extremely satisfying to take a break from work (or be stay-at-home moms) and nurture their children.
+Some women might find it extremely satisfying to take a break from work, or even become stay-at-home moms, to nurture their children.

 Sacrificing in a relationship can range from small things like watching a television show your spouse wants to watch to taking care of his parents, despite differences with them.
 Declining a promotion because of home responsibilities is a big sacrifice.